aramelkonian/CrayonSample/README.md

 ```

 # Limitations
-There is no validation for symbols. https://api.exchangerate.host/symbols should implement this and check if it is a valid symbol.
+* There is no validation for symbols. https://api.exchangerate.host/symbols should implement this and check if it is a valid symbol.
+* Only successful requests to https://api.exchangerate.host/ are processed.
+Could potentially include a list of failed requests (dates).
+* Duplicate dates are silently discarded.
+* Basic request validation.
+> Required fields, array length and check for past dates - an invalid date could still be provided if it is too far in the past.